dostoevskylabs/ashitajs/README.md

-ashitajs - Distributed Decentralized P2P Trash
+ashitajs - Distributed P2P Trash
 ================================
 I don't even know what this is I'm just building it.